Carkham/m5_blog/blog.md

 The inference workflow consists of input pre-processing, model forward, and output post-processing.
 DJL encapsulates input and output processing into the translator, and uses `Predictor` to do the model forward.

 `DeepARTranslator` provides support for data preprocessing and postprocessing for probabilistic prediction models.
-Similar to GluonTS, this translator is specifically designed for the `timeseriesData`, which fetches the data according to different parameters, like frequency.
-So you must configure this translator first as shown below.
+Similar to GluonTS, this translator is specifically designed for the `timeseriesData`, which fetches the data according to different parameters, like frequency, which are configured as shown below.
+For any other GluonTS model, you can quickly develop your own translator using the classes in `transform` modules (etc. `TransformerTranslator`).

-**Note**: Here the arguments `predictionLength` and `freq` decide the structure of the model.
-So for a specific model, these two arguments cannot be changed, such that the translator is compatible with the models in terms of the tensor shapes.
-Also note that, for a model exported from MXNel, the tensor shape of the `begin_state` may be problematic, as indicated in this [issue](https://github.com/deepjavalibrary/djl/issues/2106#issuecomment-1295703321).
-As described there, you need to "change every begin_state's shape to (-1, 40)".
-Otherwise the model would not allow batch data processing.

 Here, the `Criteria` API is used as search criteria to look for a ZooModel.
 In this application, you can customize your local pretrained model path: `/YOUR PATH/deepar.zip` .